 Pittsburgh Technical College's General Disciplinary Procedures provide for administrative hearings and appeals in matters of discipline and other student complaints.
-These procedures are detailed in the Student Handbook and are available online at https://ptcollege.edu/about-pittsburgh-technical-college/consumer-information/#manuals.
+These procedures are detailed in the Student Code of Conduct and are available online at https://ptcollege.edu/about-pittsburgh-technical-college/consumer-information/#manuals.

-Academic Probation and Dismissal Procedure
+Academic Probation, Suspension, and Dismissal Procedure

-Students who disagree with the application of Rate of Progress/CGPA minimums, resulting in probation or dismissal actions must utilize the following process:
+Students who disagree with the application of Rate of Progress/CGPA minimums, resulting in probation, suspension, or dismissal actions must utilize the following process:

-- First, discuss the situation with the student's Academic Chair. - If still dissatisfied, the student may appeal to the Vice President of Education.
-Appeals must be in writing and be received within three days of the notification of probation or dismissal. - The student will continue to attend classes during the appeals process. - The Vice President of Education, in consultation with the Academic Chair, will rule in writing on appeals within two weeks of receipt. - Appeals from academic probation or dismissal may be taken to an Appeals Board as set forth in the Student Handbook. - The Appeals Board may attach conditions to the granting of relief. - Students who are granted relief must meet all conditions attached to the granting of the relief, or the action appealed will be reinstated by the Vice President of Education.
+- First, discuss the situation with the student's Academic Chair. - If still dissatisfied, the student may appeal to the Vice President of Academic Affairs.
+Appeals must be in writing and be received within three days of the notification of probation, suspension, or dismissal. - The student will continue to attend classes during the appeals process. - The Vice President of Academic Affairs, in consultation with the Academic Chair, will rule in writing on appeals within two weeks of receipt. - Appeals from academic probation, suspension, or dismissal may be taken to an Appeals Board as set forth in the Student Handbook. - The Appeals Board may attach conditions to the granting of relief. - Students who are granted relief must meet all conditions attached to the granting of the relief, or the action appealed will be reinstated by the Vice President of Academic Affairs.